ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 While accessing the zarr storage without climetlab may be possible, we recommend using climetlab with the appropriate plugin (climetlab-s2s-ai-challenge)

 Zarr urls are :
-  -  `training-input` https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-input/{origin}/0.3.0/zarr/ (TODO not yet available)
+  -  `training-input` https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-input/{origin}/0.3.0/zarr/ (Not fully yet available)
-  -  `training-output-reference` https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-reference/{origin}/0.3.0/zarr/ (TODO not yet available)
+  -  `training-output-reference` https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-reference/{origin}/0.3.0/zarr/ (Not full yet available)

 ## Using climetlab to access the data (supports grib, netcdf and zarr)